CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is CSS useful for?

-describing the presentation of Web pages
+Decribing the presentation of Web pages

 ## Question 6